Annual Report Navigator

 Community Priorities:

-Approach to Thriving Futures
+A Holistic Approach to Thriving Futures

 Here’s what that looks like in practice.
 In May 2023, after months of convening, the Mucunha community on Mount Namuli gathered to finalize their first Community Legacy Plan with Namuli communities and articulated the following priorities: